-Samantha A. Carreon, PhD, is a Pediatric Psychologist and Assistant Professor in the Department of Pediatrics and Division of Psychology at Texas Children's Hospital and Baylor College of Medicine.
+Samantha A. Carreon, PhD, (Rosalind Franklin University), Pediatric Psychologist and Assistant Professor in the Department of Pediatrics and Division of Psychology at Texas Children's Hospital and Baylor College of Medicine.
 She specializes in evidence-based interventions for youth with diabetes and other endocrine conditions.
 Dr. Carreon provides support and assists children, adolescents, and young adults with adjusting and coping with illnesses, diabetes distress or "burn out," difficulties engaging in treatment and management, as well as anxiety, depressive symptoms, emotion dysregulation, and behavioral difficulties co-occurring with medical conditions.
 Dr. Carreon is also a member of the Resilience and Diabetes (RAD) Behavioral Research Lab.
 Her research interests include studying the psychosocial impact of living with diabetes, supporting resilience and strengths in young people with T1D, transitioning to adult care, health disparities and health equity, and evaluating and improving sleep in youth and young adults with T1D.

 Stephanie Chapman, Ph.D.
-(University of Houston), Assistant Professor of Pediatrics, Counseling Psychologist.
-Assistant Professor of Pediatrics, Clinical Director of Primary Care Psychology; Bilingual English/Spanish psychologist.
-Clinical interests: preschool and school-age disruptive behaviors, primary care psychology, pediatric health psychology, maternal behavioral health, and improving access of behavioral health for historically underserved communities.
+(University of Houston), Assistant Professor of Pediatrics.
+Clinical Director of Primary Care Psychology, Texas Children's.
+Bilingual English/Spanish psychologist.
+Research and clinical interests: Preschool and school-aged disruptive behaviors, primary care psychology, maternal behavioral health, and improving access to behavioral healthcare for historically underserved communities.